 The Biggest Food Market in Athens – Varvakeios

-Varvakeios – or Athens Central Market for tourists avoiding the minefield of Greek pronunciation – is one of the best known food markets in Athens.
+Varvakeios – or Athens Central Market for tourists avoiding the minefield of Greek pronunciation – is one of Athens’s best-known food markets.
 Unlike many other markets throughout the world that have pivoted to catering to tourists, Varvekeios is still a mostly local-frequented food market for Athenians to buy great quality, fresh ingredients on a budget.

 As in most markets and bazaars of the world, the vendors are loud, direct, and will do their best to lead you to their stall.
-So if you’re just passing by, the trick is to keep walking fast, but not fast enough to slip on the hosed-down floors.
+So if you’re passing by, the trick is to keep walking fast but not fast enough to slip on the hosed-down floors.

 Varvakeios market, built between 1876 and 1886, houses over 70 different shops under its roof.
-Fresh meat, olives, cheese, fresh fish and seafood – you will find almost any Greek staple at Varvakeios.
-If you want to stop on by, go any morning Monday through Saturday.
-The earlier you go, the more likely you are to find the stalls full and the food at its freshest.
+Fresh meat, olives, cheese, fresh fish, and seafood – you will find almost any Greek staple at Varvakeios.
+If you want to stop by, go any morning Monday through Saturday.
+The earlier you go, the more likely you will find the stalls full and the food at its freshest.